Etaqualone

-Etaqualone (Aolan, Athinazone, Ethinazone) is a quinazolinone-class GABAergic and is an analogue of methaqualone that was developed in the 1960s and marketed mainly in France and some other European countries.
+Etaqualone (Aolan, Athinazone, Ethinazone) is a quinazolinone-class GABAergic and is an analogue of methaqualone that was developed in the 1960s.
+It was primarily marketed in France and other European countries, as well as later in China, where it is still used clinically as of 2022.
 It has sedative, hypnotic, muscle relaxant and central nervous system depressant properties resulting from its agonist activity at the β-subtype of the GABAA receptor, and was used for the treatment of insomnia.

 The dosage and effects are reported to be similar to those of methaqualone, but shorter acting and slightly weaker.

 Typical reports use between 50 and 500 mg of etaqualone, depending on desired effects.
 Old pharmaceutical formulations of Ethinazone were 350 mg tablets.